 The Value of Automated Vehicles in the Warehouse

-The modern supply chain is witnessing warehouse automation in the form of various autonomous driving vehicles like automated stackers, forklifts, pallet trucks, and small rack carrying robots like Kiva and Fetch.
+The modern supply chain is witnessing warehouse automation in the form of various autonomous driving vehicles such as automated stackers, forklifts, pallet trucks, and small rack-carrying robots such as Kiva and Fetch.

-UAVs like drones have also started making appearances on the warehouse and logistics scene, but there are only prototypes as of now from giants like Amazon.
+UAVs such as drones have also started making appearances on the warehouse and logistics scene, but there are only prototypes as of now from giants such as Amazon.

 MHI View suggests that